 We’ve created this plan with the help of healthcare professionals and people with severe asthma, to help you manage your symptoms as well as possible.

-If you know other people with asthma who aren’t struggling in the way you are, or you read about other people’s experiences in online chat rooms, it can be hard when you compare the way asthma affects your life.
-It can all feel very unfair at times.
 “But it’s important to remember there are things you can do that can make a difference,” says Dr Andy.
 “In fact, it’s vital you look after yourself.
 Even if you still have symptoms, managing your asthma well can mean you reduce them as much as possible and lower your risk of having a potentially life-threatening asthma attack.”

-This is just the same as for people whose asthma is not classed as severe.
 “You might sometimes feel there’s no point taking these steps as you’re still putting up with symptoms,” says Dr Andy.
 “But remember it’s likely your symptoms will be worse if you don’t do the things you need to do to manage your asthma.”